-With silhouettes all the rage and chalkboards even hotter, I wanted to jump on the trend, but with my own little spin.
+With silhouettes all the rage and chalkboards even hotter, I wanted to jump on the trend, but with my own little DIY canvas art spin.
 I decided to experiment with charcoal on canvas, creating the same textured black as a well-used chalkboard.

 I have a basement stairway with a very tall, narrow ceiling that is perfect for a gallery space.
-I’ve slowly been adding my work along with the kids work to this space, and the charcoal silhouettes fit perfectly in the space directly in your line of sight as you descend the stairs.
+I’ve slowly been adding my work along with the kids work to this space, and these DIY canvas art charcoal silhouettes fit perfectly in the space directly in your line of sight as you descend the stairs.
 I plan to include the entire family straight up that wall to the top!

 - 16 x 20 Canvas